Rayyy14/Rayyy14/README.md

 - 🌚 Hey, I’m sreya!
-- 👀 I’m interested in coding and developing and designing new things.
+- 👀 I’m interested in coding, developing and designing new things.
 - 🌱 I’m just a beginner.
 - 📫 How to reach me - @sreyaaa.__ (on ig)